michaelaviram/weatherapp/README.md

 ## Overview

-This application recives a location from the user and returns for cast for the next week.
+This simpple application recives a location from the user and returns forecast for the next week.

-Each days contain the following data:
-- Date
-- Day Temperature
-- Night Temperature
-- Average humidity
+It is meant to run inside a kubernetes cluster, alongside a MySQL db to which it writes data.

 ## Installation